ASC14Pallavi/asc14pallavigitrepo/pogress&review.md

 - 🆙 improved in the field of angular
 - learnt to use ng commands
 - learnt to create component
-- differnce in acessig image through source file and making it accessiable through public
+- differnce in acessing image through source file and making it accessiable through public
 - tried crud operations using typscript in angular

 ## 🌟 strength